masantosm/recruitment/README.md

 # Recruitmen Crud

 A vacancy system that allows you to update the vacancy status of candidates.
-Candidates can be added via the Add candidates butto.
+Candidates can be filtered using the search input.
+Candidates can be added via the Add candidates button.
 It can be updated in three different ways.
 - First option: By clicking on the top right menu and ticking the chosen option.
 - Second option: Editing the candidate, by clicking on the bottom right button and editing the status (in this option you can also edit the name and surname of the candidate).
 - Third option: Drag the candidate card to the status to which you want the candidate to be moved.